-There's a seemingly endless number of possible disasters that can happen, and they can happen either today, tomorrow, a week from now, or a couple years from now.
-Just this week we in the Philippines experienced a number of earthquakes across the country, and it has brought back the reality of where we live - the Pacific Ring of Fire - and the eventuality of the Big One hitting us soon.
+There's a seemingly endless number of unexpected events that can happen, and they can happen either today, tomorrow, a week from now, or a couple years from now.
 But that's where the wake up call comes into full force: in terms of how our planet works, soon could mean tomorrow or it could mean thousands of years from now.
-All we can be certain about is that we live on a planet where natural disasters occur every day, and unlike other disasters, they don't discriminate.
+All we can be certain about is that we live on a planet where natural disasters and health crises occur.
 Once they strike, they will impact all of us - both businesses and individuals alike.
-Now we can't prevent them from occurring but we can be prepared so we minimize loss of lives, cope with disruption, and recover as quickly as possible.
+Now, we can't prevent them from occurring, but we can be prepared so we minimize loss of lives, cope with disruption, and recover as quickly as possible.

 Business Continuity Plan